rancher/opni/enhancements/aiops/20230203-improve-model-training-estimate.md

 N/A

 ## Level of Effort:
-* Come up with estimated amount of time that it takes to process through 1 batch of size 32 of training logs: less than a day
 * Update gateway plugin and training controller service: 1 day
 * Update UI service: 1 day
 * Test changes: 1 day